KayFrimp/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 4. 4-rev_array.c - Reverses the content of an array of integers.

 5. 5-string_toupper.c - chanhes all lowercase letters of a string to uppercase.

+6. 6-cap_string.c - capitalizes all words of a string.